Bagley College of Engineering COVID-19 Guidelines DETAILS

 “Each of the alumni we honored strengthens Bagley’s reputation in their own unique way,” said Jason Keith, dean of the Bagley College of Engineering.
 “We are proud of their many accomplishments, which help prove that a Bagley education can help put you on the path to success.”

-The college’s inaugural Emerging Leader Award was presented to computer science and engineering alumna Nashlie Seephus.
+The college’s inaugural Emerging Leader Award was presented to electrical and computer engineering alumna Nashlie Seephus.
 Seephus is currently a software development manager with Amazon where she leads the Amazon/A9 visual search team.
 She joined Amazon after serving as the Chief Technology Officer for Partpic, a startup that was responsible for developing visual search technology.
 She also recently founded The Bean Path, a Jackson-based non-profit that provides technical advice and guidance to individuals and small businesses.

 The newly created Emerging Leader Award recognizes Bagley alumni who are under 40 but who have already made a tremendous impact in their profession or in the community.